hrkfdn/ncspot/doc/users.md

 ### Cover Drawing
-When compiled with the `cover` feature, `ncspot` can draw the album art of the current track in a dedicated view (`:focus cover` or <kbd>F8</kbd> by default) using [Überzug](https://github.com/seebye/ueberzug).
+When compiled with the `cover` feature, `ncspot` can draw the album art of the current track in a dedicated view (`:focus cover` or <kbd>F8</kbd> by default) using Überzug.
+The original project has been abandoned, therefore using a compatible implementation such as [Überzug++](https://github.com/jstkdng/ueberzugpp) is recommended.
 For more information on installation and terminal compatibility, consult that repository.

 To allow scaling up the album art beyond its native resolution (640x640 for Spotify covers), use the config key `cover_max_scale`.
 This is especially useful